-On arrival, guests are shown into the waiting area at the back.
-This is also a through way with the splendid stairs and landing window – a fantastic opportunity for some stunning portrait shots.
+On arrival, staff show guests the waiting area at the back, a throughway with the grand stairs and landing window – a fantastic opportunity for some stunning portrait shots.

-Sometimes the couple both join the guests here and wait for their pre-wedding interview slots.
-Other couples prefer to remain separate as is tradition.
-In this case, the groom generally spends time here with the guests, whilst the bride arrives a little later via the side door on Chelsea Manor Street.
+Sometimes, the couple joins the guests here and wait for their pre-wedding interview slots.
+Other couples prefer to remain separate, as is tradition.
+In this case, the groom generally waits with the guests, whilst the bride arrives a little later via Chelsea Manor Street’s side door.

 Chelsea Old Town Hall Wedding Photography Rooms

-The Rossetti Suite: Equally elegant but for a smaller guest list.
-The Rossetti Suite is the more popular room but only able to accommodate up to 12 guests.
+The Rossetti Room: Equally elegant but for a smaller guest list.
+The Rossetti Room is the more popular room but is only aable to accommodate up to 12 guests.

-The Harrington Room: The smallest room has limited availability, being available just three times a week.
+The Harrington Room: The smallest room has limited availability, available just three times a week.
 It accommodates up to 8 guests.
-I have yet to photograph in this room and feel that most couples booking it don’t require a photographer.
+I have photographed one wedding in this room and feel that most couples booking it don’t require a photographer.

 Kensington Town Hall Wedding Photography Rooms

-The Committee Room: This room seats up to 38 guests and lies on the first floor of Kensington Town Hall.
+The Committee Room: This room seats up to 38 guests and lies on Kensington Town Hall’s first floor.
 With wood panelling, it is tastefully decorated in blue and yellow.

-The Mayor’s Parlour: Only available on Fridays and Saturdays, the Mayor’s Parlour seats up to 68 guests.
+The Mayor’s Parlour: Only available on Saturdays, the Mayor’s Parlour seats up to 68 guests.
 Modern in design, it has wood panelling and is well lit.

-Over the years many famous faces have been married at Chelsea Old Town Hall including Judy Garland and Wallis Simpson which makes it one’s of London’s most iconic small wedding venues.
-An appearance at number 16 in The Independent’s list of 50 Best Wedding Locations in 2011 was for good reason.
-In fact, The Independent calls it, ‘still one of the hippest places to get married‘.
+Over the years, many notable people have been married at Chelsea Old Town Hall, including Judy Garland and Wallis Simpson, making it one of London’s most iconic small wedding venues.
+So an appearance at number 16 in The Independent’s list of 50 Best Wedding Locations is for good reason.
+The newspaper calls it ‘still one of the hippest places to get married‘.

 The Royal Borough of Kensington & Chelsea Registrars